 According to the federal, each employee has three basic rights in their employment and these must be respected or else.
 Put this in a different way, when these rights are not respected, a lawsuit can be filed to get this figured out and punitive damages can be levied against the employer who has violated these laws.

 Employees have the basic rights to know.
 This means that they have the right to be aware of risks they face doing their work, a right to know the risks associated with the equipment they will be using, and the right to know about dangerous substances in their workplace.

 Employees have the basic right to participate.
 This means they are allowed to ask questions about issues and situations that affect them in their work or personally while being at the workplace.

 Employees have the basic right to refuse to work in unsafe conditions.
 This means that if an employee feels that their work conditions are unsafe, they can refuse to do the work without risking the loss of their employment.

 These three basic rights must be respected and when an employer either forces someone to work without respecting these rights or fires someone for exercising these rights, they can be subject to a lawsuit.
 If this is something an employee believes they have been a victim of, they can reach out to a lawyer and see if they have a case for the court or litigation depending on the situation and their employment contract.

 A lawsuit loan can help bring a case like this to court, so apply for one here.

 What Kind Of Cases Do We Fund At Delta Settlement Funding?

-When it comes to what types of employment law cases that are funded at Delta Settlement Funding, a variety of them is possible.
+When it comes to the types of employment law cases that are funded at Delta Settlement Funding, you’ll be happy to know that we fund a variety of cases.
 Some of the most common and/or have high rates of settlements are: